List of Fullmetal Alchemist light novels

 The Fullmetal Alchemist light novels are based on the manga series of the same name by Hiromu Arakawa.
 Fullmetal Alchemist began serialization in Square Enix's monthly manga anthology Monthly Shonen Gangan its August 2001 issue and concluded in June 2010.
 Square Enix has published a series of six light novel adaptations based on the series, all written by Makoto Inoue with illustrations provided by Arakawa.
 The novels follow the Elric brothers on their continued quest for the Philosopher's Stone.
-The first novel of the series, Fullmetal Alchemist: The Land of Sand, was used as the source material for episodes 11 and 12 of the first Fullmetal Alchemist anime adaptation.
+The first novel of the series, Fullmetal Alchemist: The Land of Sand, was used as the source material for episodes 11, 12 and part of 37 of the first Fullmetal Alchemist anime adaptation.
 The first novel was published in February 2003, and the sixth in March 2007.

 Viz Media acquired the license for an English language release of the light novel series simultaneously with the license for the original manga.
 The Fullmetal Alchemist novels were one of the premiere titles for Viz's new Fiction imprint and were translated by Alexander O. Smith.
 The first five novels were released in North America from October 2005 to December 2007.
 The sixth novel, translated by Jan Mitsuko Cash and Asumi Shibata, was released in October 2021.
 Starting from December 2021 re-release of The Land of Sand, Viz published second editions of the first five light novels with new cover designs, and unlike the original releases they are also available digitally.
 The new release concluded with the new edition of The Ties That Bind in September 2022.

 Square Enix has also published novelizations of their three Fullmetal Alchemist PlayStation 2 action role-playing video games: Fullmetal Alchemist and the Broken Angel, Curse of the Crimson Elixir, and The Girl Who Succeeds God and two Wii games: Prince of the Dawn and Daughter of the Dusk (in one volume).
 The first novel was written by Makoto Inoue; the next two by Jun Eishima, and the last by Sōji Machida.
 However, none of these have been published in English.